 Uh oh, you mean women aren’t necessarily attracted to the Peter Strzok’s of the world?
 In fact, research shows that women do not find Alpha men attractive because they associate them with “aggressive and domineering tendencies,” according to a study cited by Kaufman.
 Moreover, the man behind the Alpha myth, L. David Mech, later found evidence that the concept of an Alpha male may have been an incorrect interpretation of the data and formally renounced his thesis in 1999.

 And what does this have to do with Mr. Strzok and the Trump Russia collusion investigation?
 Why not a damn thing.
-But all this psychobabble is undoubtedly more accurate than anything coming out of Strzok’s mouth in that hearing room anyway.We value your comments!
-Please weigh in on our comment section below.
+But all this psychobabble is undoubtedly more accurate than anything coming out of Strzok’s mouth in that hearing room anyway.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com